Teaching Abroad Feature Image

 Over the years, I’ve continued to keep an eye on the teaching industry and stay up-to-date with the latest trends to help other potential teachers avoid those scams.

-To help you make sense of the process, here’s everything you need to know to teach English abroad:
+To help you make sense of the process, here’s everything you need to know to teach english abroad:

-Let’s start with the question people want to know right away: What are the requirements to be a teacher?
-The short answer: Not many.
 The long answer: Requirements vary greatly from country to country and region to region.
 Depending on where you go and what type of job you want, the skills and degrees you need can be very different.

 Generally speaking, you’ll need to meet the following minimum requirements in order to teach English overseas: